Banisteriopsis caapi Caupuri | 30X Concentrated Paste | Ecuador

 - Shipping Restriction

-We sell this beautiful 30 times concentrated paste of Caupuri or Boa Ayahuasca The Boa or Caupuri ayahuasca is part of Banisteriopsis caapi species but has distinguishing large knots spread all along its stem.
-This paste was made with just clean water and freshly harvested Caupuri ayahuasca.
-When the vine is used fresh the product is superior to using dried vine.
-We slow boil the Caupuri ayahuasca together with local indigenous people for many hours (3 times 8 hours).
-Each time after 8 hours we filter the liquid and then boil down the clear liquid all together until a thick paste remains with is the pure gold of this plant.
+We sell this superb 30X concentrated Boa or Caupuri Ayahuasca paste.
+The Boa or Caupuri ayahuasca belongs to the Banisteriopsis caapi species but it has distinctive large knots along its stem.
+We make this paste from only clean water and freshly harvested Caupuri ayahuasca.
+When we use fresh vine the end-product is better than when using dried vine.
+Accompanied by local indigenous people, we slow boil the Caupuri ayahuasca for many hours (3 x 8 hours).
+After each 8-hour period we filter the liquid.
+We then boil down the clear liquid until it becomes a thick paste.
+This is the pure gold of this plant.

 Due to legislation we can not send to the following countries: Australia, Canada, France, Lithuania, Poland, Reunion, Russia and Ukraine

 We offer two types of shipping

 - REGISTERED: This comes with tracking and is much faster than our Free shipping.